marfarma/user-role-editor/readme.txt

 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.

 == Changelog ==
+= 2.0 = 04.04.2010
+* Create New Role feature was added
+* Delete self-made not used role feature was added.
+You can not delete any WordPress standard role.
+* Change default role for new user feature was added
+* Administator role and users with Administrator role permision were hidden from "Users" and "Edit User" page.
+This is done in case of delegation of add_user, edit_user or delete_user capabilities to some role.

 = 1.2 = 28.03.2010
 * User Role Editor plugin menu item is moved to the Users menu
 * Roles in the dropdown list are translated